lynnjang2000/lynnjang-tswd-portfolio/README.md

 From this course, I would like to learn how to present data in more efficient and visually appealing way, which is essential for marketing.

 # Portfolio
-- Design Critique
+- Data visualization critique #1 (D2, B2)
-- Workshop
+- Working with Tableau: Visualizing Government Debt
 - Final Project (TBD)

 # Examples